DhananjayKhodaskar/nest-react-TaskHive/README.md

 - **Token Management**:
   - Implements both **Access Tokens** and **Refresh Tokens** for secure authentication.
-  - The app automatically logs in internally when the access token expires, as long as the refresh token is valid.
+  - The app automatically logs in internally when the access token expires updating access token as well as refresh token, as long as the refresh token is valid.

 ## Technologies Used
-- **Frontend**: React JS
+- **Frontend**: React JS,Material UI ,Redux Toolkit ,Axios ,React Router Dom
-- **Backend**: Nest JS
+- **Backend**: Nest JS with Guards, JWT, Mongoose, Passport
 - **Database**: MongoDB
 - **Authentication**: JWT (JSON Web Tokens)
 ## Login Page